 - Park Güell – Large park that was designed by and features mosaic-covered buildings by Gaudi.
 Be sure to purchase tickets online as it will save you time in line (and the heat!)
 It is 15 minutes north of the beach.

-- La Sagrada Familia – a Gaudi designed church that is infamous for still being under construction – started in the 1880s!
+- See the iconic, unfinished La Sagrada Familia – a Gaudi-designed church that is infamous for still being under construction – started in the 1880s!

-- Las Ramblas – famous tree-lined pedestrian area – be sure to hide your wallet & phone as it is known for pick-pocketers
+- Walk through Las Ramblas – a Famous tree-lined pedestrian area – be sure to hide your wallet & phone as it is known for pick-pocketers!

-- Gothic Quarter – this is where I spent most of my time!
+- Stroll through the Gothic Quarter – this is where I spent most of my time!
 It’s the oldest and most charming part of the city and close to the beach!